Wednesday, July 8, 2026

 Osaka JaLS 3rd week

 Monday, June 15, my 4 weeks at JaLS were half over already.
 The time was going by very fast.
 This week I was tired a lot.
 I'd sleep well, but then wake up too early to get enough sleep, but too late to fall asleep again.
 No particular reason.
 Or maybe my brain was getting full already.
-Anyway getting through the classes and private lessons was a bit of a challenge.

 Tuesday after class I walked around the area around the train stations, venturing a bit further out.
 I found the Hankyu bus station and bought tickets for the Saturday trip to Arima Onsen.